Skip to content

 • You can frost, pipe, and decorate your dessert up to 2 days in advance.
 Keep dessert chilled until ready to use.

-• You can use stabilized whipped cream on desserts such as cheesecake, and freeze leftovers for up to 2 months.
+• You can use stabilized whipped cream on desserts such as cheesecake and pie and freeze leftovers for up to 2 months.

 Course: Dessert